Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description must disclose behavior.
-It only mentions pagination, but fails to indicate read-only nature, authorization needs, ordering, or response format.
-Insufficient for a tool with zero annotation coverage.
+With no annotations, the description must fully disclose behavior.
+It only mentions pagination but fails to describe default filtering by non-deleted entities, ordering, or what the response contains.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.